 Post by Graveyardbride on Oct 4, 2013 20:14:15 GMT -5

 The tiny fishing community had always had its stories ... tales of giant sea serpents, man-eating squid and ghost ships and on that October day, 46 years ago, the story of a visit by a mysterious flying craft of unknown origin was added to the list.
-The first indication something was amiss was when local residents saw strange lights in the sky.
+The first indication something was amiss came when local residents saw strange lights in the sky.
 Most witnesses agreed there were four orange lights that evening.
-Five teenagers watched these lights flash in sequence and then suddenly dive at a 45-degree angle toward the water’s surface.
-Oddly, the lights did not enter the water, but seemed to float on the water, approximately one-half mile from shore.
+Five teenagers watched these lights flash in sequence and then suddenly dive at a 45-degree angle toward the ocean.
+Oddly, the lights did not enter the water, but seemed to float on the surface, approximately a half-mile from shore.

 The following day, the Rescue Coordination Center filed a report with Canadian Forces Headquarters in Ottawa, indicating an object of “unknown origin” had hit the water at Shag Harbour.
-The HMCS Granby was ordered to the location and divers searched the bottom of the ocean for several days, but without results.
+HMCS Granby was ordered to the location and divers searched the for several days, but without results.

 The story of the mysterious crash at Shag Harbour died down as quickly as it had begun – until 1993.
 As the original story faded from newspapers and newscasts, several theories were introduced.
 One explanation was that a Russian spacecraft had crashed, which would explain the presence of a Russian submarine in the area.
 There were also rumors of American involvement in the follow-up investigation, but there was no official statement from the United States.